arunsadhasivam/AIRepositories/Basics/AlgorithmList.md

 **Why here:** These round out classical ML with probabilistic reasoning — still shallow/interpretable models, the last stop before neural networks.

 **Unlocks:** Full classical ML toolkit.
-At this point classical models plateau on complex data (images, text, sequences) — this limitation is why you need Deep Learning next.
+At this point classical models plateau on complex data — this limitation is why you need Deep Learning next.

 | S.No | Algorithm | Description | YouTube |
 |---|---|---|---|